GudaPriyaLekha/BiblioSync-Book-Exchange-and-Author-Collaboration-Platform/README.md

 # 2023MT93265_Dissertation
-This is the repository for adding the dissertation work as part of the BITS WILP Program
+This is the repository for adding research work and development for an innovation author collaboration portal that I will be building!
+Stay tuned.
+Please refer to the abstarct that I have uploaded for more information.